tmpfs/async-validate/README.md

 function(cb)
 ```

-* `cb`: Callback function to invoke when validation completes, expects array of errors instances to be passed.
+* `cb`: Callback function to invoke when validation completes, expects an array of error instances to be passed.

 ##### Scope